srand/jolt/docs/quickstart.rst

             ac.publish(artifact)
             artifact.environ.PATH.append("bin")

-The autotools ``ac`` object automatically creates build and install (--prefix) directories which are used when configuring, building and installing the project.
+The autotools ``ac`` object automatically creates temporary build and install (--prefix) directories which are used when configuring, building and installing the project.
 All files installed in the installation directory will be published.
 Both directories are removed when execution has finished, i.e. the project will be completely rebuilt if the task's influence changes.